PixelgenTechnologies/pixelatorR/DEVELOPERS.md

 ## Installation

 pixelatorR has more than 20 dependencies and depending on the system you are working on, some of these dependencies can create problems.
-For most systems, the easiest way to install pixelatorR is to setup a conda environment with the necessary dependencies and install it within that environment.
-In our GitHub repo, we provide some tasks which can be used to setup such an environment and install pixelatorR.
+For most systems, the easiest way to install pixelatorR is to set up a conda environment with the necessary dependencies and install it within that environment.
+In our GitHub repo, we provide some tasks which can be used to set up such an environment and install pixelatorR.

 Below is a list of requirements to use these tasks:

 - [micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html)
 - [task](https://taskfile.dev/installation/)

-First you need to clone the repo and navidgate to pixelatorR:
+First you need to clone the repo and navigate to pixelatorR:

 ````
 git clone PixelgenTechnologies/pixelatorR